athensbird/pwa-studio/packages/upward-spec/README.md

 2. Write or obtain a POSIX shell script which:

-   - gets the path to an `updog.yaml` file from the environment variable `UPDOG_YAML_PATH`
+   - gets the path to an `upward.yaml` file from the environment variable `UPWARD_YAML_PATH`
-   - launches and/or binds the UPDOG server under test and runs it in the foreground (not as a daemon process).
+   - launches and/or binds the UPWARD server under test and runs it in the foreground (not as a daemon process).
    - prints the hostname and port of the now-running server instance to standard out
    - responds to SIGTERM by gracefully closing the server

    [Example here.][spec-shell-script]

-3. Use `npx` to run `updog-spec` on your shell script
+3. Use `npx` to run `upward-spec` on your shell script

     ```sh
-    npx updog-spec ./test_my_updog.sh
+    npx upward-spec ./test_my_upward.sh
     ```

-4. The shell script will run for each test suite with the environment variable `UPDOG_YAML` set to the path of a fixture `updog.yaml` file for configuring a server instance.
+4. The shell script will run for each test suite with the environment variable `UPWARD_YAML` set to the path of a fixture `upward.yaml` file for configuring a server instance.
 The script should launch a server (on a local port or a remote port, but resolvable to the local system) and print its host to standard out, staying in the foreground.

     The tests run in parallel.
 When each test suite is over, the script will receive a SIGTERM or SIGKILL.